 Statistical analyses.
 Data are presented as mean ± SD.
 Normality of the data was confirmed using the Shapiro-Wilk test.
 Effect sizes (ES) of the differences between maturity timing groups were evaluated using Cohen’s “d”.
 Threshold values for Cohen’s “d” for effect sizes (ES) statistics were 0–0.2 trivial, >0.2–0.6 small, >0.6–1.2 moderate, >1.2–2.0 large, and >2.0 very large 19.
 Independent samples t-tests were used to detect any between-groups differences.
 A 2x2 repeated-measures analysis of variance (ANOVA) was performed on the absolute values of game-related statistics to determine the main between-group (early, and average) and time (U16 National Championship, and FIBA U16 European Championship) differences.
 The variables, for which significant differences were identified between groups, were used in a stepwise discriminant function analysis to determine what set of variables discriminated early and average maturing players.
 Finally, a stepwise discriminant analysis was conducted to identify a construct that best classified selected and non-selected players for further under-18 national team training camp (a year or two later).
 All analyses were performed using SPSS (SPSS, Inc., Version 24.0, Chicago, IL).RESULTS

-Results of the inferential analysis for anthropometric, functional, and game-related statistics are displayed in tables 2, and 3.
+Results of the inferential analysis for anthropometric, functional skills, and game-related statistics are displayed in tables 2, and 3.
 Early-maturing players were taller, heavier, and more mature than average subjects (all p < 0.01) (Table 2).
 Despite this, average-maturing players performed more assists and points during the U16 National Championship (all p < 0.01) (Table 3).
 Repeated-measures ANOVA indicated a significant interaction effect (group x time) on minutes (p < 0.05) (Table 3).
 Early-maturing players played fewer minutes during FIBA U16 European Championship, comparing with U16 National Championship (Table 3).

 *** Insert Table 2 Here***